sinankilci0/Task_6.1C/README.md

 # Task_6.1C
-Task 6.1C for Professional Practice in IT.
+Task 6.1C for Professional Practice in IT